 Where Is the Sun Belt?

 Sunbelt destinations in the South are known to provide year-round activities to tourists.
-These include Georgia, South Carolina, Florida, Alabama, Louisiana, Texas, Utah, Nevada, New Mexico and California.
+These include Georgia, South Carolina, Florida, Alabama, Louisiana, Texas, Utah, Nevada, New Mexico, and California.
 The southern parts of Nevada, North Carolina, and Mississippi also fall in the Sun Belt.

 Overall, the trend of moving from North to South is not limited to leisure activities only.
 As snowbirds find it easier to move long distances and work remotely, they are likely to contemplate staying in places longer.
-In fact, the future population growth of the United States will occur in these southern regions.